Conference paper – Australian PCC/CALC (Pacific Region) Conference, April 2018

 The principles are intended for use as standards to evaluate actual provisions and practices, to guide the development of new tribunal legislation and amendments, and to educate and raise awareness about tribunal independence.
 The Guide will include sample legislative provisions illustrating how the principles might be implemented in tribunal legislation in future.
 More information is available from the COAT website.

-The Discussion Paper has been prepared for COAT by Professor Pamela O’Connor of the University of the Sunshine Coast, under the direction of a high level project steering committee.
+The Discussion Paper was prepared for COAT by Professor Pamela O’Connor of the University of the Sunshine Coast.
 The sample legislative provisions were prepared by Campbell Duncan.

 Universities as law-makers